grahamdfriedman12/graham-friedman-applied-data-analysis/ravens-crime-study/README.md

 ### Report
 - **Final paper:**
   [The Effects of Baltimore Ravens Football on Crime in Baltimore City (Job Ready).docx](./reports/The%20Effects%20of%20Baltimore%20Ravens%20Football%20on%20Crime%20in%20Baltimore%20City%20(Job%20Ready).docx)
+*(Large file — click the link above, then use the Download button left of the pencil to view locally)*

 ### Data
 - **Cleaned dataset:**